Dictionary of Revolutionary Marxism

 President Trump’s attempt to falsely claim that he won re-election in 2020 and therefore should stay in power for four more years is one example of an attempted autogolpe.
 The term has also been used to refer to political leaders who undemocratically seize total control of their political parties or movements.
 This too could apply to Trump and the Republican Party in the U.S. But it has also been said of others, including

-Bob Avakian in the period after the year 2000 when he suddenly demanded—and then forced the members of the Revolutionary Communist Party, USA to agree to—a yet further reinforcement of his already unchallengeable leadership and adoration position in that sectarian organization.
+Bob Avakian in the period after the year 2000 when he suddenly demanded—and then forced the members of the Revolutionary Communist Party, USA to agree to—a yet further reinforcement of his already unchallengeable leadership and adoration position in that autocratic and sectarian organization.
 (See: AP&P)

 AUTOMATION